-Title Bylaw 1587/22 - Amendment to Land Use Bylaw 1385/17 - Accessory Dwelling Units - First Reading Proposed Motion That Council give first reading of Bylaw 1587/22.
-Administrative Recommendation That Council give first reading of Bylaw 1587/22, to allow for the proposed amendments to proceed to a Public Hearing to receive feedback from affected parties.
-Previous Council / Committee Direction March 22, 2022 Regular Council MeetingMotion 111/22: That Council direct Administration to bring forwardamendments to the Land Use Bylaw that would facilitate replacement ofSuite regulations with Accessory Dwelling Unit regulations and modify theregulations related to Secondary Dwellings.January 25, 2022 Regular Council MeetingMotion 028/22: That Council direct Administration to review suiteregulations within the Land Use Bylaw, including the ability for suites tohave basements, and provide a report to Council in March 2022.June 11, 2019 Regular Council MeetingMotion 195/19: That Council give third reading to Bylaw 1432/19.July 10, 2017 Regular Council MeetingMotion 351/17: That Council give third reading to Bylaw 1385/17, Land UseBylaw.
-Report Background Information At the January 25, 2022 Council Meeting, Council directed Administration to review suite regulations within the Land Use Bylaw, including the ability for suites to have basements, and provide a report to Council in March 2022.
-In the Land Use Bylaw there are three forms of "suite" styles: Secondary Suites, Garden Suites, and Garage Suites, each with their own regulations and requirements.
-The County's suite regulations state that, Garden Suites and Garage Suites shall not have basements (emphasis added).
+Title 1:30 p.m.
+Public Hearing - Bylaw 1587/22 - Amendment to Land Use Bylaw 1385/17 - Accessory Dwelling Units Issue To provide an opportunity for members of the public to submit their comments regarding Bylaw 1587/22.
+Previous Council / Committee Direction April 12, 2022 Regular Council Meeting Motion 156/22: That Council give first reading of Bylaw 1587/22.
+March 22, 2022 Regular Council Meeting Motion 111/22: That Council direct Administration to bring forward amendments to the Land Use Bylaw that would facilitate replacement of Suite regulations with Accessory Dwelling Unit regulations and modify the regulations related to Secondary Dwellings.
+January 25, 2022 Regular Council Meeting Motion 028/22: That Council direct Administration to review suite regulations within the Land Use Bylaw, including the ability for suites to have basements, and provide a report to Council in March 2022.
+Report Background Information At the January 25, 2022 Council Meeting, Council directed Administration to review suite regulations within the Land Use Bylaw, including the ability for suites to have basements, and provide a report to Council in March 2022. • In the Land Use Bylaw there are three forms of "suite" styles: Secondary Suites, Garden Suites, and Garage Suites, each with their own regulations and requirements. • The County's suite regulations state that, Garden Suites and Garage Suites shall not have basements (emphasis added).
 The rationale for this requirement is not clear and effectively ensures that the Development Authority must refuse any application that proposes to take older, existing dwellings with basements and turn them into a Garden Suite or Garage Suite.
-It was this regulation specifically that is believed to have prompted the Council motion to request a review of the regulations.

-- Administration reviewed how several other municipalities regulate suites and additional dwelling units.
+It was this regulation specifically that is believed to have prompted the Council motion to request a review of the regulations. • Administration reviewed how several other municipalities regulate suites and additional dwelling units.
 The review evaluated current regulations and means to streamline processes and reduce administrative time and resources.
-It also investigated means to support greater clarity for applicants wishing to develop additional dwelling units on residential lots, while ensuring that the impacts on neighbours, communities, and infrastructure could still be mitigated and managed. - One identified approach is to create a unified "Additional Dwelling Unit" definition and a single set of regulations that do not differentiate between Secondary, Garden, or Garage Suites. - This approach is consistent with what is being proposed for the Sturgeon Valley and is the approach used by other Edmonton-area municipalities in their Land Use Bylaws. - Although not considered or regulated as "Suites", Administration also reviewed the regulations regarding Secondary Dwellings within the Land Use Bylaw as part of this review. - Secondary Dwellings are entirely separate single detached dwellings currently permitted only on AG-Major agricultural parcels of 32.4 hectares (80 acres) or larger.
+It also investigated means to support greater clarity for applicants wishing to develop additional dwelling units on residential lots, while ensuring that the impacts on neighbours, communities, and infrastructure could still be mitigated and managed.

+- One identified approach is to create a unified "Additional Dwelling Unit" definition and a single set of regulations that do not differentiate between Secondary Suites, Garden Suites, or Garage Suites. - This approach is consistent with what is being proposed for the Sturgeon Valley and is the approach used by other Edmonton-area municipalities in their Land Use Bylaws. - Although not considered or regulated as "Suites", Administration also reviewed the regulations regarding Secondary Dwellings within the Land Use Bylaw as part of this review. - Secondary Dwellings are entirely separate single detached dwellings currently permitted only on AG-Major agricultural parcels of 32.4 hectares (80 acres) or larger.
 The regulations allow for one Secondary Dwelling in addition to the existing single detached dwelling and one secondary suite on the parcel (a total of three dwellings).